-In the best-selling book by Jim Collins, Good to Great, one of the 6 ingredients that “good” companies used to become “great” was: confront the brutal facts (yet never lose faith).
+In the best-selling book by Jim Collins, Good to Great, one of the 6 ingredients that “good” companies used to become “great” was: confront the brutal facts (yet never lose faith)–also known as the Stockdale Paradox.

 The Stockdale Paradox